danneu/hansel/README.md

 will be extended to create weak ETags based on fs `stat` data (mtime and size).

-## Default Middleware

-When you give hansel your final handler function, it wraps it with some of its own outer middleware:

-- **HEAD request handling**

 ## Thanks

 - Socket implementation from [glock45/swifter][swifter]